qoudri4re/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly -- a script that current directory contents in long format, with user id displayed numerically and hidden files
-6-firstdirectory -- a script that creates a directory in another directory 7-movethatfile -- moves a file from a directory to another directory
+6-firstdirectory -- a script that creates a directory in another directory 7-movethatfile -- moves a file from a directory to another directory 8-firstdelete -- deletes a file in another directory from the current working directory